NFTletter/letter/README.md

 **Letter** allows for art pieces such as **poems**, **novels**, **manifestos** and **source code** to be minted as Non-Fungible Tokens into the [Ethereum](https://ethereum.org/en/) blockchain.

-Each Non-Fungible Token represents a Page.
-The NFT metadata is encoded as a `.json` file to be pinned on [IPFS](https://ipfs.io/):
+Each Non-Fungible Token represents a **Page**.
+Each Page has the following fields:

 <table class="tg">
 <thead>